Inflectra/spira-documentation/docs/Spira_User_Manual/Reports Center.md

 ### Test Set Summary Report

 This report displays all of the test sets defined for the current product in the order they appear in the test set list.
-The test set\'s details and execution status are displayed in a summary list form:
+The test set's details and execution status are displayed in a summary list form:

 ![](img/Reports_Center_350.png)